Man United agree deal with Juventus for Ronaldo return

 "We've always had a good communication.
 I know Bruno (Fernandes) has been talking to him as well.
 He knows what we feel about him.
 If he was ever going to move from Juventus, he knows that we're here."

+United announced a deal with Juventus has been agreed with the transfer "subject to agreement of personal terms, visa and medical."

+"Everyone at the club looks forward to welcoming Cristiano back to Manchester," the Red Devils added in a statement.

-Sky Sport Italia reported that United have offered Juve 28 million euros ($33 million), agreeing a two-year deal with the superstar attacker worth 25 million euros per season.
+Sky Sport Italia reported that the English giants have offered Juve 28 million euros ($33 million, £24 million), agreeing a two-year deal with the superstar attacker worth 25 million euros per season.

-Ronaldo won the first of his five Champions League titles and was first crowned the world's best player during six years at United between 2003 and 2009.
+Ronaldo won the first of his five Champions League titles and was first crowned the world's best player during his first spell at United.

 In total he scored 118 goals in 292 games, also winning three Premier League titles, one FA Cup and two League Cups.

-They have failed to get beyond the quarter-finals in the past three seasons.

-Last season, they were deposed as Italian champions by fierce rivals Inter Milan and had to wait until the final day of the campaign to secure qualification for Europe's top club competition.
+"The idea of him going to Manchester City was torture.
+If there is a big player available Manchester United have to be in the market for that player," former United captain Gary Neville told Sky Sports.

+"They've bolstered the squad with a proven goalscorer, a club legend, and what it is going to do is give the club an incredible 12 months."

-However, Ronaldo still topped the Serie A goal charts, edging out Romelu Lukaku, who joined Chelsea this month for £97 million.
+Despite missing out on the title to Inter, Ronaldo still topped the Serie A goal charts last season, edging out Romelu Lukaku, who joined Chelsea this month for £97 million.

 And he also rolled back the years at Euro 2020 to win the Golden Boot despite playing just four games as Portugal bowed out at the last 16.